6. OPERATING POLICIES & PROCEDURES

 - Require and maintain the minimum amount of student information that is necessary for institutional purposes.

-Oversight: Responsibility for implementing and updating the identity theft prevention program lies with the Dean of Finance.
-The Dean of Finance will be responsible for training College staff about the program and for reviewing SARs on the detection of and response to red flags.
-The Dean of Finance is also responsible for determining which steps of prevention and mitigation are most appropriate in light of particular circumstances.
+Oversight: Responsibility for implementing and updating the identity theft prevention program lies with the Chief Financial Officer.
+The Chief Financial Officer will be responsible for training College staff about the program and for reviewing SARs on the detection of and response to red flags.
+The Chief Financial Officer is also responsible for determining which steps of prevention and mitigation are most appropriate in light of particular circumstances.

-- Staff Training and SARs: The Dean of Finance is responsible for training College employees to detect red flags and respond appropriately.
-The Dean of Finance will work with the appropriate personnel to effectively implement the program and to regularly monitor compliance with the program requirements.
-The Dean of Finance will develop a reporting procedure for employees to report red flag incidents and will summarize his/her findings for the Vice President of Administration on a biannual basis.
+- Staff Training and SARs: The Chief Financial Officer is responsible for training College employees to detect red flags and respond appropriately.
+The Chief Financial Officer will work with the appropriate personnel to effectively implement the program and to regularly monitor compliance with the program requirements.
+The Chief Financial Officer will develop a reporting procedure for employees to report red flag incidents and will summarize his/her findings for the Vice President of Administration on a biannual basis.

 Service Provider Arrangements: In the event the College engages a service provider to perform an activity in connection with one or more covered accounts, the university will take the following steps to ensure the service provider performs its duties in accordance with all institutional policies and procedures designed to detect, prevent and mitigate the risk of identity theft: